uneven-coder/vscode-trueFloats/README.md

 # True Floats VS Code Extension

+Shows the true value of floating-point literals (numbers/values) by showing their full IEEE-754 double-precision representation inline (after each literal).
+This helps you understand how minor changes in float values often have little or no real impact on your program.
-Shows the underlying IEEE-754 double precision value for floating point literals inline (after each literal) in many languages (C, C++, C#, Java, JavaScript, TypeScript, Python, Go, Rust, Swift, PHP & more that use similar literal syntax).
+Supports many languages, including C, C++, C#, Java, JavaScript, TypeScript, Python, Go, Rust, Swift, PHP, and others that use similar literal syntax.

 ## Features